perez987/OpenCore-and-UEFI-Secure-Boot/guide/BIOS issues and possible fixes.md

-## Issues with BIOS when modifying Secure Boot variables
+## BIOS issues when modifying Secure Boot variables

 When modifying secure variables (update, append, delete or reset to default) issues may occur, some of which are not easy to fix: